 - 1. Create the backup capsule with the Manage Backup Capsule Wizard. - 2.
-Click the Smart Backup item of the Wizards menu.

-There are other ways to start up this function, please consult the Interface Overview chapter to know more on the subject.

-- 3. On the Wizard's Welcome page, click the Next button. - 4.
-On the What to back up page, select Disk or Partitions to create a sector-based backup of the whole disk system, or only separate partitions.

-5. On the next page, mark the appropriate option opposite a hard disk's name or a partition's name depending on the chosen task.
+Click the Back up a Disk or Partition item of the Wizards menu (any of the ways described earlier can also be used here). - 3.
+On the Wizard's Welcome page, click the Next button. - 4.
+On the What to back up page, mark the appropriate option opposite a hard disk's name or a partition's name depending on the chosen task.